Selina Cancun Downtown: An Unbiased Review

 The Suite+: Treat yourself to luxury with this comfortable getaway room.
 You’ll have a king or queen-sized bed, a table, sofas, chairs, and a private bathroom.
 Some Suite + rooms even come with a balcony.
 Towels and toiletries are included.

 Studio Apartment: Perfect for the long-term traveler, the Studio Apartment has all the comforts of home, including a mini kitchen.
-In addition to the regular Studio Apartment, Selina also offers the Studio Apartment +, which has more space, and the Studio Apartment with Terrace.
+In addition to the regular Studio Apartment, Selina also offers a Studio Apartment +, which has more space, and the Studio Apartment with Terrace.

 A Note on Selina Pricing